LukeGrahamLandry/franca/devlog.md

+## (Aug 25) sb3

+- !! i wasn't adding the clone to the list
+- did delete. this is going to be the same as stop all i guess. the annoying thing is when someone's waiting on us to finish handling broacast because im trying to keep that info on the stack. another thing in writing tests for it, its clear scratch has an order that im not following.

 ## (Aug 24) sb3

 - hoist menu index lookups of constant strings and be more generic about the ones that are seperate impls